GluuFederation/docs-ce-prod/3.1.3/source/integration/sswebapps/saml-sp.md

 ## Configure the Shibboleth SP

-Use this for `shibboleth2.xml` and replace `squid.gluu.info` with the hostname of your SP, and `albacore.gluu.info` with the hostname of your IDP.
+Use this for `shibboleth2.xml` and replace `sp.gluu.info` with the hostname of your SP, and `idp.gluu.info` with the hostname of your IDP.

 ```
 <SPConfig xmlns="urn:mace:shibboleth:2.0:native:sp:config"